-Umbilicus intuens can be extremely debilitating.
+Umbilicus intuens (or omphaloskepsis) can be extremely debilitating.
 Indeed, I worked with a leader who once remarked that his organization was full of navel-gazers… those who spent more time looking within the company than outside the company.

 Sir Winston Churchill’s wry description about the enemy lends a credible analogy: